 Come and enjoy this beautiful and unspoiled area of Wales and ask about one of our Walking Breaks in Wales packages.

 A Woodland Wander of either 2 miles or 4 miles with two climbs and provides good shade if taken on a hot summer’s day.
 Mistletoe is quite common in this part of Britain and very evident on this walk.

 The Knights Templar Trail takes the walker from Wales into England and back and is 4 miles.
-In these times of Da Vinci code fever, this walk goes to Garway Church, the only Knights Templar church in Britain with a circular nave that is still visible and accessible.
+In these times of Da Vinci code reawakening, this walk goes to Garway Church, the only Knights Templar church in Britain with a circular nave that is still visible and accessible.
 All the beautiful carvings on the outside of the church are detailed on the back of the pamphlet.

 The Skenfrith Sleuth – a detective trail which is especially loved by families with young children.
 It is a trail around Skenfrith village taking in the War Memorial, Skenfrith Castle and St Bridget’s church, looking for clues to a set questions.
 There are also some puzzles for the children to do on the back of the booklet.